huzefaMD/ai/Claude/Lesson4.md

 ## 3 Levels of Chain of Thought

-*Level 1-*

-*Simple CoT
+### Level 1-Simple CoT
-Just add "think step by step" to any prompt:*
+*Just add "think step by step" to any prompt:*

 Should I run paid ads for HuzefAI right now?
 Think step by step before answering.

+### Level 2-Guided CoT

+You define the thinking steps:

+Should I run paid ads for HuzefAI right now?

+Think through this in this order:

+1. What's our current organic reach?
+2. What's a realistic cost per lead in EdTech?
+3. What conversion rate do we need to break even?
+4. What's the risk if it doesn't work?
+5. Give your final recommendation.